beginning of content

 When should I see my doctor?

-Serotonin syndrome (too much serotonin) is usually treated in hospital.
 It's important to always follow your doctor's instructions when taking antidepressants.
-You should never mix prescribed medicines with other medicines or illegal drugs.
-If you are taking medicines that are prescribed by more than one doctor, ask your doctor or pharmacist for advice.
+Never mix prescribed medicines with other medicines or illegal drugs.
+If you take medicines that are prescribed by more than one doctor, ask your doctor or pharmacist for advice.

 Never stop taking antidepressant medicines without talking to your doctor first.